LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleBusinessChatTemplates/custom-interactive-message-template.md

 ### Reply CIM from Consumer to Agent

 {: .important}
-For an easier way to recieve a reply message from the consumer, implement the [ABC SDK](apple-business-chat-sdk-overview.html) and follow the steps seen [here](apple-business-chat-sdk-implementation.html#reply-cim-from-consumer-to-agent)
+For an easier way to recieve a reply message from the consumer, implement the [Apple Messages for Business SDK](apple-messages-for-business-sdk-overview.html) and follow the steps seen [here](apple-messages-for-business-sdk-implementation.html#reply-cim-from-consumer-to-agent)

 An agent can recieve back from the consumer a Custom Interactive Message with a textual context.
 This text can be displayed to the agent in the Agent Workspace.